transferome/DataHandling/README.md

             (Keep a certain subset of rows
 4. Find the mean frequency of each dgrp line along the chromosome.
 Add a new column to the data which is the mean frequency for each of the lines.
 5. If a dgrp line has a mean frequency of less than 0.05, remove it from the data

+# scopes Folder
+The two scripts within this folder illustrate how 'assignment' of objects to a name, defines the scope in which that name lives, and thus where the object can be 'referenced'